 Happy New Year!
-2019 sees The Green Register actively starting work as a key part of Futureproof, a new project that will develop the retrofit supply chain in the West of England.
+2019 sees The Green Register actively starting work as a key partner of Futureproof, a long-term market acceleration initiative that is stimulating local demand and supply-chains for low carbon retrofit in the West of England.

-The energy efficiency of millions of UK homes needs to be improved by retrofitting and to do this effectively, building standards and consumer awareness need to be raised.
-Homeowners and contractors in Bristol, Bath and North East Somerset, North Somerset and South Gloucestershire are set to benefit from the scheme.
+There’s an opportunity to improve the energy efficiency of millions of UK homes through retrofit and to do this effectively, building standards and knowledge, as well as homeowner awareness, need to be developed.
+Contractors and homeowners across Bristol, Bath and North East Somerset, North Somerset and South Gloucestershire will benefit from the support on offer.

-Working closely with some of our members we have developed practical, straightforward sustainable building training to be delivered “By Builders for Builders” over the coming months.
-The training being provided will:
+Working closely with some of our members we have developed practical, straightforward sustainable building training to be delivered “By Builders for Builders”.
+The training will:

-- Support integration of new codes of conduct and practice
+- Support firms with adapting to new codes of conduct and practice

 - Raise standards in the retrofit sector

 A series of half day sessions will be supported by a range of other events including site visits and networking events.